Last updated: 03/07/20

 How can I help?

-We have been contacted by several students asking how they can help during this pandemic.
-We are currently exploring with our community and partner organisations what opportunities are available.
-All relevant opportunities will be added to the list below which will be updated on a daily basis.
+There are many ways to help others during this time, all relevant opportunities will be added to the list below which will be updated on a regular basis.

 When signing up, you will be asked for your name, contact details, if you have a current DBS check and to upload a form of ID e.g. your passport, driving license.
 If you want to sign up, click here.